zjianyi/autoRL/README.md

 ![MuJoCo transfer results](transfer_comparison.png)

 Give an AI agent a RL training setup and let it experiment autonomously overnight.
 It modifies `train.py`, runs a 12 minute rollout, checks if `avg_return` improved, keeps or reverts, and repeats.
-You program the research direction in `program.md` — a Markdown file, not Python.
+You program the research direction in program.md.
 Inspired by [@karpathy's autoresearch](https://github.com/karpathy/autoresearch), adapted for reinforcement learning.

 ## How it works